Finance graduate hires explain how to get a job

 Fatima says: ‘Work hard and don’t doubt yourself.
 No matter what situation you are in, dream big.
 I think it’s also important to maintain a good work/life balance, ensuring you get enough time away from your studies and enjoy university.’

-Fabio Faltoni is a ReMATCH sales and business developer at ICAP.
+Fabio Faltoni is an investment specialist for Aviva Investors.
+Previously he was part of ICAP's Post Trade Risk and Information Business division working on initiatives to remove, neutralize and rebalance risk within credit default swap portfolios.
 He studied an MSc in finance at Grenoble Graduate School of Business and a BSc in international economics, management and finance at Bocconi University.
 He did a three-month internship at ICAP and a short stint at a trading/broking house in New York before joining ICAP in a full-time, permanent role.

 Fabio says: ‘Be yourself.
 You don’t need to pretend to be someone you think recruiters are looking for.
 Those who have been in the industry for years will see right through that; they’re looking for people with genuine enthusiasm for the position and company.
 Attend careers fairs at your university and ask questions.
 The people who are at the stands are often the ones who may interview you or recommend you to HR if they see potential in you.’